 What makes the Fort Monroe story important in American History?

-Fort Monroe National Monument spans the American story from the 17th to the 21st centuries: Captain John Smith's journeys, a haven of freedom for the enslaved during the Civil War, and a bastion of defense for the Chesapeake Bay.
+Fort Monroe National Monument spans the American story from before the 17th European arrival to the 21st century: American Indian presence, Captain John Smith's journeys, a haven of freedom for the enslaved during the American Civil War, and a bastion of defense for the Chesapeake Bay.

 What is the difference between and national park and a national monument?

 Park units have different designations depending on the type of park or a description of its resources.
-The names are created in the Congressional legislation authorizing the sites or by the President of the United States who proclaims most national monuments with the authority granted in the 1906 Antiquities Act.
-In 1970, Congress elaborated on the 1916 National Park Service Organic Act, saying all units of the system have equal legal standing in a national system.
+The names are created in the Congressional legislation authorizing the sites or by the presidential proclamation.
+In many cases national monuments have been established by the authority granted to the president in the 1906 Antiquities Act.
+In 1970, Congress elaborated on the 1916 National Park Service Organic Act, saying all units of the system have equal legal standing in a national park system

 How can I get information on the Fort Monroe National Historic Landmark District?

 Fort Monroe was designated as a National Historic Landmark District December 19, 1960.
 For more information, you can click on the link to read the NHL nomination: https://tps.cr.nps.gov/nhl/detail.cfm?ResourceId=691&ResourceType=District

 When was Fort Monroe National Monument established?